EthanOrlander/tabapp/README.md

 ---

+*I have abandoned this project as Wealthsimple Cash will solve the same problems*

 # TabApp

 TabApp is an iOS and Android app for students to track IOUs and expenses with their friends & housemates ✨